R. D. Laing and Aaron Esterson

 These seminars are unique in two ways.

 First: after Esterson’s death in 1999 Anthony Stadlen was entrusted with a large, disorderly collection of Esterson’s old reel-to-reel tapes from the 1960s.
 From these he identified those tapes which contained recognisable passages from Laing and Esterson’s book.
 This made it possible to identify the first names and surnames of the eleven supposedly ‘schizophrenic’ women.
-Then, through months of work in the excellent Family Records Centre in London, which fortuitously existed from 1997 to 2008, he eventually identified these eleven actual women, alive or dead, and their families.
+Then, through months of work in the excellent Family Records Centre in Taylor House, 1 Myddleton Street, London, which fortuitously and fortunately existed from 1997 to 2008, he eventually identified these eleven actual women, alive or dead, and their families.
 He was able in due course to make contact with five of the then seven surviving living alleged ‘schizophrenics’, and with other living members of all eleven families, some of whom had participated in the conversations recorded and reported in the book.
 He conducted research with the surviving ‘schizophrenics’ and family members, leading to a library of twenty-first-century recordings to complement Laing and Esterson’s original ones from 1959-1962.
 Stadlen presents his research findings in these seminars.

 Second: the film director Yaara Sumeruk, in consultation with Stadlen, is making an extraordinary film based both on Laing and Esterson’s original research and book and on Stadlen’s follow-up research.
 Her film presents, with the help of remarkable actors, actual family scenes and conversations exactly as reported in the book.
 It is truer to the spirit and letter of Laing and Esterson’s book than the two films from the 1960s and 1970s, In Two Minds and Family Life, which unfortunately collude in various ways with the psychiatric assumptions they purport to criticise.